umakantp/SmartyLint/README.md

 -----------------------

 * If you want to report a bug reports open new issue on github.
 * Have improvements? or Fixes?
 You can send in pull request for additional features or rules.
-Remember that keep code clean.